SivanIs/pizza_nova/README.md

 This is a final project for the WEB system development course.
 This is a pizzeria order management website.
 It has:
-User login + user management
+User login + user management,
-Making an order + managing orders
+Making an order + managing orders,
-Adding a product to the menu
+Adding a product to the menu,
-Adding a user to the system
+Adding a user to the system,
 Product search by category
 and more.